 Place Your Garden

 With your containers prepared and your plants chosen, the next step is to decide where to place your herb garden.
 Your plants need between 6 and 8 hours of sunlight daily, so a sunny windowsill or similar location often works best.
 If you don’t have a windowsill, quite a few creative options are available, from wall planters to containers that stick directly to the glass.
 Herbs do not grow well without at least some direct sunlight, but they also can’t stand too much.
 Finding the perfect “goldilocks” spot that feels just right is the key to healthy plants.

 Your herb garden will also need proper amounts of water.
 When it comes to herbs, the idea is to keep the soil moist but not waterlogged.
 Add water in small quantities, and do not let the soil dry out completely between watering.
 Both too little and too much water are bad for herb plants, so it is a good idea to save the little tags that come with seedlings and follow the suggested amounts.
 It may also be helpful to keep track of when and how much you are watering your plants.

 Once your herbs are established, you can start harvesting leaves to season your food.
 Fresh herbs are delicious and healthy, not to mention convenient.
 But remember not to cut too much of one plant at a time.
-While regular trims encourage new growth, trimming too much could cause the plant to fail altogether.
-As long as you are cautious not to remove more than a quarter of the plant at one time, you can continue to enjoy your fresh herbs throughout the seasons.
+While regular trims encourage new growth, cutting too much could cause the plant to fail altogether.
+As long as you are careful not to remove more than a quarter of the plant at one time, you can continue to enjoy your fresh herbs throughout the seasons.